 Charlottesville bed and breakfasts aren't only about having somewhere to rest the head between hikes through the Shenandoah Valley and shopping trips to the Downtown Mall.
 These establishments also often draw on the rich agricultural tradition of the region to deliver organic evening meals and farm-to-table breakfast spreads that'll leave you wishing you'd reserved a few more nights.

 Al fresco living in Charlottesville guest houses

 Perhaps it's a leafy garden with blooming beds of pink azaleas and laurel bushes.
 Maybe it's a hidden treehouse in the Blue Ridge, ringed by hemlock groves and babbling creeks.
-Or, it could be a vineyard stay, where red-painted barns and undulating grape plantations roll into the distance.
+Or, it could be a vineyard stay, where red-painted barns and undulating grape farms roll into the distance.
 Either way, it's likely that you'll be close to the great outdoors in any Charlottesville B&B.

 Book a cheap bed and breakfast in Charlottesville, VA

 Leave your dollars and cents for the tours of Jefferson's mansion and tasting trips to the wineries of Virginia, all by following the handy hints on how to save on the cost of a local B&B below…

 There's loads to be said about catching Charlottesville when the meadows and the forests of Shenandoah National Park are coming into bloom.
 There's also loads to be said for the town in fall, when the regional vineyards start their harvest and the autumn foliage makes the surrounding mountains glow ochre and rust red.
 Prices also tend to be much lower either side of the summer months.

 Being prepared is essential if you want to score a bargain Charlottesville bed and breakfast.
 There's not an overload of these personalized and intriguing stays in the city, so the best-priced rooms will often sell out fast.